 This area is pretty unique as well.
-Essentially you can walk directly up to the wall and interact with others who are on the other side.
+Essentially, you can walk directly up to the wall and interact with others who are on the other side.
 It is absorbing to see all of the families just hanging out there talking through the wall.
-The wall itself is a very tight mesh that you can talk through but not pass things across.
+The wall is a very tight mesh that you can speak through but not pass things across.
 This has been a new addition in the last five years I was told.

-I walked around here for a little while but did not stay to long as you have to stay on a small path and are monitored the entire time.
+I walked around here for a little while but did not stay too long as you have to remain on a small path and are monitored the entire time.

 The Mexico Side